Slovak Atlantic Commission

 The Slovak Atlantic Commission (SAC, Slovak: Slovenská atlantická komisia) is a Slovak independent non-governmental organization, active in the area of domestic and international policy and security.

-The Slovak Atlantic Commission was founded in 1993 by Slovak diplomats to support accession of the Slovak Republic into NATO and EU.
-At the same time became observer and associate member of the multinational non-governmental organisation Atlantic Treaty Association (ATA).
+The Slovak Atlantic Commission was founded in 1993 by Slovak diplomats to support the accession of the Slovak Republic into NATO and EU.
+At the same time became an observer and associate member of the multinational non-governmental organisation Atlantic Treaty Association (ATA).
 In 2004 the Slovak Atlantic Commission became a full-fledged member of ATA.